Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Manatee Springs: A Hidden Gem on Florida’s Nature Coast

-We spent a long weekend camping in Levy County, Manatee Springs State Park.
-It is a must-visit destination along Florida’s Beautiful Nature Coast, especially in the cooler months.
+We spent a long weekend camping in Levy County, at Manatee Springs State Park.
+It is a must-visit destination along Florida’s beautiful Nature Coast, especially in the cooler months.
 The spring’s crystal-clear waters attract manatees in the winter.
 The boardwalk offers incredible wildlife viewing opportunities.
 Visitors/campers can enjoy a variety of outdoor activities, including kayaking or canoeing along the Suwannee River, hiking shaded nature trails, snorkeling in the spring run (summer only), or enjoying a family picnic under ancient cypress trees.
 With its natural beauty and abundance of things to do, Manatee Springs is a perfect stop for nature lovers and adventure seekers alike.

 Lower Suwannee National Wildlife Refuge: A Coastal Wilderness

 A total of 53,000 acres are protected by the Lower Suwannee National Wildlife Refuge, which is managed by the U.S. Fish and Wildlife Service.
-It was established in 1979 to protect the Lower Suwannee River, its wildlife, and ecologically sensitive habitat.
+It was established in 1979 to protect the Lower Suwannee River, its wildlife, and ecologically sensitive habitats.
 If you’re into the REAL old Florida, then you will definitely catch glimpses of it here.
 The refuge’s visitor center offers exhibits, educational programs, and a bookstore, providing visitors with an opportunity to learn more about the area’s natural and cultural history.

 The Lower Suwannee National Wildlife Refuge is renowned for its scenic beauty, with pristine wilderness areas, crystal-clear waters, and dramatic rock formations.
 The area’s winding rivers and diverse ecosystems make it a truly exceptional and captivating landscape.
 A kayaker’s paradise.
 Whether you’re a seasoned paddler or a beginner, there are sections of the river that can accommodate your skill level and provide a memorable adventure.